Excursion to the Samovar Museum and the Ginseng Museum.

 - drinks: tea "Taiga collection" with wild berry jam, tasting set of taiga tinctures.

-Next, a walking tour of the old Chinatown Millionke.
+Then a walking tour of the old Chinatown of Millionke.

-Millionka is a maze of courtyards and wells in the very center of Vladivostok, at the beginning of the last century there was a local Chinatown inhabited by a "million" Chinese, the most criminal quarter of the port city with brothels, thieves' raspberries and opium smokeries.
+Millionka is a maze of courtyards and wells in the very center of Vladivostok.
+At the beginning of the last century, there was a local Chinatown inhabited by a "million" Chinese, the most criminal quarter of the port city with brothels, thieves' raspberries and opium smokers.

-The spirit of adventurism still hovers here, although the thievish age of the Millionaire ended with an NKVD raid in the 1930s.
+The spirit of adventurism still lingers here, although the thieves' age of the Millionaire ended with an NKVD raid in the 1930s.

-Now the quarter is inhabited by creative bohemians, opening fashion shops, coffee shops and art residences in fragile houses and gradually putting the almost slum landscape in order.
+Now the quarter is inhabited by creative bohemians, who are opening fashion shops, coffee shops and art residences in tiny houses and gradually putting the almost slum landscape in order.

-To get into the outgoing nature, it's worth a look at the Millionka restaurant, reviving an urban legend.
+To feel the passing nature, it's worth taking a look at the Millionka restaurant, which revives the urban legend.

-On the walls of the restaurant, a video sequence with the inhabitants of the old Millionaires is shown — Chinese matrons, rickshaws, opium dealers…
+On the walls of the restaurant, a video series with the inhabitants of the old Millionka is shown — Chinese matrons, rickshaws, opium dealers…

-Russian Russian and Asian recipes, local seafood, fish and Russian dishes in an avant-garde Asian presentation are presented in the author's menu of the restaurant.
+Russian Russian cuisine features a modern mix of Russian and Asian recipes, local seafood, fish, and Russian dishes served in an avant-garde Asian setting.

 A stone's throw away is the Chinoaru bar, where cocktails with Japanese whiskey and Chinese soju are mixed, glasses are painted with hieroglyphs and symbols of Asian painting.
 The bar is at the 10/10 level, a must-visit place in Vladivostok.

-Yummy on the Millionth — for an additional fee, you need to book a table in advance, the tour operator will help.
+Delicious food on a Million — for an additional fee, you need to book a table in advance, the tour operator will help.